Prince1520/Log-analysis-hadoop-spark/README.md

   - Reads from local files **or** HDFS (via backend)
   - `backend_connector.py` and `api_server.py` show how to plug in a real Hadoop/Spark cluster behind the UI

-- **AI assistant (optional, via OpenAI)**
-  - Ask natural-language questions like:
-    - “Why did errors spike at 3 PM?”
-    - “Which pages are the slowest or most problematic?”
-    - “Is there anything unusual in today’s traffic?”
-  - The model reads the aggregated metrics, not the raw file, so it stays efficient and cheap

-> 💡 Even if you run everything locally (without an actual cluster), the project still demonstrates *how* a real SRE / DevOps observability tool would be designed.

 ---

 ## 🧱 Architecture